U.S. government expects first COVID-19 vaccine shipments will arrive Monday

 Health and Human Services Secretary Alex Azar said the vaccines will ship via UPS and FedEx.
 UPS says the process has already begun, and it has already shipped vaccine kits with supplies including syringes, masks and a diluting agent for the Pfizer vaccine, which will be used to administer the drug.

-U.S. Marshals will protect the vaccine as it travels in Pfizer's specially built deep-freeze "suitcases" to nearly 600 sites nationwide.
+U.S. Marshals will protect the vaccine as it travels in Pfizer's specially built deep-freeze "suitcases" to hundreds of sites nationwide.

 Deputies will be stationed at several points in the distribution process to protect storage stockpiles, manufacturers, transports, and receiving facilities.
 The agency is responsible for disseminating medical materials and pharmaceuticals to the American people in a time of crisis, according to the Strategic National Stockpile Security Operations Program.